 The term ‘intestate’ means there is no will.

 The term ‘decedent’ refers to the person who has passed away.

 Summary administration – may be used in an estate administration if the value of the entire estate subject to administration in Florida, less the value of property exempt from the claims of creditors (e.g., homestead exempted property), does not exceed $75,000, or if the decedent has been dead for more than 2 years.

 Formal administration (Florida Statutes, Chapter 733) – must be used if the decedent’s estate does not qualify for summary administration, that is the decedent has not been dead for more than 2 years and the value of decedent’s assets subject to administration in this state exceeds $75,000.

 Even if a person dies without a will (“intestate”), a personal representative should always engage a qualified probate attorney to assist in the administration of the probate estate.
 Even in the simplest probate estate administration, legal issues could arise, many of which are unfamiliar to non-attorneys.
 The attorney for the personal representative represents and counsels the personal representative on his or her duties and obligations under Florida law to make sure the estate is properly administered from start to finish.

 Speak with a St. Petersburg and Venice Probate Attorney

 Call Robert Cemovich at 727.490.7779 or fill out this form to schedule a free initial legal consultation.

 About Cemovich Law Firm, P.A.

-The Cemovich Law Firm, P.A. is a boutique law firm in Venice and St. Petersburg Florida, assisting clients in Venice, North Port, Englewood, Sarasota, Bradenton and worldwide with their probate, will and trust, and estate planning needs.
+The Cemovich Law Firm, P.A. is a boutique law firm in St. Petersburg and Venice, Florida, assisting clients in Manatee, Pinellas, Hillsborough, Charlotte, and Sarasota Counties and worldwide with their probate, will and trust, and estate planning needs.